 - Is the decision to terminate the employee premature?
-Determine whether alternatives to termination are more appropriate, such as giving an employee a last chance, using progressive discipline to get their attention, or placing the employee on a performance improvement plan.
+Determine whether alternatives to termination are more appropriate, such as giving an employee the last chance, using progressive discipline to get their attention, or placing the employee on a performance improvement plan.

 - Does the employee have any pre-termination rights?
-Ensure that any pre-termination procedures provided for by the company are followed.
-(Note: special procedures may exist for public sector employees who have certain due process rights not accorded to private sector employees.)
+Ensure that any pre-termination procedures provided for by the company are followed (Note: special procedures may exist for public sector employees who have certain due process rights not accorded to private sector employees).

 - Has the company administered discipline in a consistent manner?
 Ensure that members of any protected classification are treated the same as employees outside of the protected classification who engaged in similar conduct, under similar circumstances (severity of the conduct, prior offenses, the length of employment, and so forth).

-Actions That an Employer Needs to Take Following an Employment Termination
+Following an Employment Termination

-- Ensure that appropriate post-termination procedures are followed.
+Following an employment termination, an employer can reduce the likelihood of a court challenge in a number of ways.
+They should ensure that appropriate post-termination procedures are followed.
 Public sector employees may be entitled to a post-termination hearing.
-Private sector employees would also be entitled to a hearing if provided for in company rules, the employee handbook, or in an employment agreement or contract.
+Private sector employees would also be entitled to a hearing if provided for in the company rules, the employee handbook, or in an employment agreement or contract.

 Be candid with the employee.
 Be candid when advising the employee of the reason for termination.
 Don’t sugarcoat the reason in order to avoid hurting the employee’s feelings.
 If an employee later sues, these statements will adversely affect the employer’s defense.

-- Respect the employee’s feelings.
+Respect the employee’s feelings.
 Do not do anything to embarrass the employee during the termination process.
 When possible, avoid escorting the employee from the workplace in front of coworkers.
 Employees who have been humiliated are more likely to challenge their termination.

-- Respect the employee’s privacy.
+Respect the employee’s privacy.
 After termination, advise only those employees and managers who have a need to know the reason for the termination, and advise them not to discuss the matter with anyone.

 Do not make post-termination statements in a termination notice, reference letter or response to the state unemployment compensation office that are inconsistent with or contradict the reason for termination.
 Such written statements, like comments to the former employee, will create credibility problems for the employer.